-In the eyes of a casual rider, a mountain bike and a hybrid bike may not look all that different.
-But for those looking to purchase a new bike, it’s important to understand the key differences between mountain and hybrid bikes before making a decision.
+In the eyes of a casual rider, a mountain bike, and a hybrid bike may not look all that different.
+But for those looking to purchase a new bike, it’s essential to understand the critical differences between mountain and hybrid bikes before deciding.

 Mountain and hybrid bikes are designed for riding on paved and unpaved surfaces, but they have different strengths and weaknesses that make them better suited for different types of riding.

 Whether you use your bike to commute or to hit the trails, understanding the key differences between mountain bikes and hybrid bikes will help you choose the right bike for your needs.
-So, let’s take a closer look at mountain and hybrid bikes to see how they compare.
+So, let’s look at mountain and hybrid bikes to see how they compare.

 What’s The Difference Between A Mountain Bike And A Hybrid Bike?

 The most notable difference between an MTB and a Hybrid is their weight and build.
 A mountain bike is usually heavier than a hybrid, as it’s made with sturdier materials to withstand more wear and tear from mountain biking.
 Unfortunately, this extra weight also makes mountain bikes more challenging to ride on paved surfaces like sidewalks and roads.